efredericks/gvsu-cis373/assets/labs/lab5-synth.md

 We also now have our first function!  `play_file` will be called whenever we press one of our touch inputs.

 {: .warning }
 If you look around the internet for guides you'll probably see references to the `adafruit_circuitplayground` library.
 It will most likely conflict with the way we're handling the speaker as it likes to self-initialize everything.
+I can guarantee it **will** conflict with your NeoPixels (as you may have seen before).

 {: .highlight }
 Make sure you aren't seeing any errors in the Serial console here!